-Children spend approximately 7 hours per day on average at school.
+On average, children spend approximately 7 hours per day at school.
 One-half of a child's day is spent in the care of their school.
-The Richmond City Health District’s Chronic Disease program believes that schools can have a great impact on their lifestyle and health habits.
+The Richmond City Health District’s Chronic Disease Program believes that schools can have a great impact on their lifestyle and health habits.
 We work with PTA’s to build school based Health and Wellness Committees to improve the health of school-aged children.

 Safe Routes to School (SRTS) is an international effort to create safe and fun opportunities for kids to walk and bike to and from school.
 The Richmond City Health District in collaboration with Fit4Kids offers assistance to any school that is interested in participating in SRTS activities.

 For more information regarding SRTS, please contact email@example.com and view the link provided below: